damiansimanuk/qucs-qt4/qucs-qt4/README.md

     make
     sudo make install

-NOTE: You must install the qucscomponents as well.
+NOTE: You must install the qucs-components as well.